jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/built-in-methods.rst

-Note that the number of arguments in the ``Object[]`` array, whether there are varargs tuples or dictionaries, and the exact keywords (if any) are fixed by the program text.
+Note that the number of arguments in the ``Object[]`` array, whether there are varargs tuples or dictionaries, and the exact keywords (if any) are fixed by the calling program text.
 One may imagine call sites specialised to certain numbers of arguments, or to the absence of keywords, a ``CALL0``, ``CALL1``, ``CALLN``, ``CALLVA``, and so on.